The Most Volatile Currency Pairs and How to Trade Them

 What about the least volatile currency pairs?

 The least volatile currency pairs tend to be the major currency pairs which are also the most liquid.
-Also, these economies tend to be larger and more developed which brings more trading volume to their currencies creating a tendency for more price stability.
+Also, these economies tend to be larger and more developed.
+This attracts more trading volume and facilitates greater price stability in turn.
+To that end, considering EUR/USD, USD/CHF and EUR/GBP trade with high volumes of liquidity, it comes as little surprise they are among the lease volatile currency pairs.

-As shown below, the USD/CHF’s average true range (ATR) ranges between 90 to 50 pips, a low average true range compared to other pairs.
+Illustrated below, the average true range (ATR) on USD/CHF ranges between 45-pips and 65-pips, a low average true range compared to other pairs.
 The average true range of a currency is one of the many ways to measure the volatility of a currency pair.
+Bollinger Band width is another popular technical indicator used to measure volatility.

 How to trade currency pair volatility

-Forex traders should take current volatility and potential changes in volatility into account when trading.
-Traders should also adjust their position sizes with respect to how volatile a currency pair is.
-The more volatile a currency pair, the smaller the position the trader should take.
+Forex traders should take into account current readings of volatility and potential changes in volatility when trading.
+Market participants should also consider adjusting their position sizes with respect to how volatile a currency pair is.
+Trading a volatile currency pair might warrant a reduced position size.

 The difference between trading currency pairs with high volatility versus low volatility